 Problem Statement – It is unknown what relationship, if any, exists between leadership styles and attainment of executive positions within non-profit organizations (Drucker, 1900; Hesselbein, 2004).

-Purpose Statement – The purpose of this qualitative phenomenological research study is to help identify leaders' perception of females and measure the qualifications, style of leadership and effectiveness of female leadership in the non-profit sector.
+Purpose Statement – The purpose of this qualitative phenomenological research study is to help identify leaders' perception of females and determine (measuring is more quantitative) the qualifications, style of leadership and effectiveness of female leadership in the non-profit sector.

 Population/Sample - The systemic sampling for this study will be a representation of female executives within non-profit organizations based in the metropolitan area of Dallas, TX.
 The sample was purposely selected from a cross-section of professions such as education, medicine, law, nursing, civil service, and business sector.
-According to the U.S. Bureau of Labor Statistics, in 2000, the census recorded the population at 2.5M for the city of Dallas, TX, with 50.7% of population being women.
-There are 197 nonprofit organizations in Dallas Texas in which 136 are women executives (Peters, Jeanne,2001).
 The survey population will include 20 professional women who have an understanding of the subject by issuing a questionnaire for the assessment of awareness within the subject.
 My intent is to interview 20 women who have broken barriers in attaining leadership positions in non-profit organizations in the metropolitan area.

 Research Questions –